Chart Color Schemes

 The latest Census data sees Peterborough placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Peterborough had a lower than average cultural diversity, with 84.0% citizens, 89.0% born in Australia, and 98.1% speaking English only at home.
-Christianity was the predominant religion, comprising 44.7%.
-The 'Other' category showed overrepresentation at 0.7%, compared to 0.5% regionally.
+Peterborough's cultural diversity was found to be below average, with 84.0% being citizens, 89.0% born in Australia, and 98.1% speaking English only at home.
+Christianity was the predominant religion, accounting for 44.7%.
+The category 'Other' showed an overrepresentation of 0.7%, compared to 0.5% regionally.

 Frequently Asked Questions - Diversity